Founding Editor

 Eric G. Anderson

-Eric Gary Anderson is associate professor of English at George Mason University, where he teaches courses in Native and southern studies as well as Mason Core (General Education) courses on Vampires and other horrors.
-His most recent work includes contributions to The Oxford Handbook to the Literature of the US South, The Cambridge History of Native American Literature, Queering the South on Film, Small-Screen Souths (in which he holds forth on The X-File), and Faulkner and the Native South (in which he attempts to place Faulkner’s novel Light In August and Stephen Graham Jones’s werewolf novel Mongrels in conversation).
-With Melanie Benson Taylor, he wrote “The Landscape of Disaster: Hemingway, Porter, and the Soundings of Indigenous Silence,” which appears in a Texas Studies in Literature and Language special issue on “Modernism and Native America.”
+Eric Gary Anderson is associate professor of English at George Mason University, where he teaches courses in horror/gothic studies, Native American and Indigenous studies, and southern studies.
+His most recent work includes contributions to the Studies in American Fiction special issue on Ecogothic, The Oxford Handbook to the Literature of the US South, The Cambridge History of Native American Literature, Queering the South on Film, Small-Screen Souths (in which he holds forth on The X-Files), and Faulkner and the Native South (in which he attempts to place Faulkner’s novel Light In August and Stephen Graham Jones’s werewolf novel Mongrels in conversation).
 And, along with Taylor Hagood and Daniel Cross Turner, he is co-editor of Undead Souths: The Gothic and Beyond in Southern Literature and Culture (LSU, 2015).
-He is currently working on a new book project on the Indigenous Undead in 21st-century Native and Indigenous literature.
+He is currently working on two new book projects, one on the Indigenous Undead and one on slasher ecologies.

 Scott Brewster